 If you are asymptomatic, or your symptoms have improved by day 6, you may leave self-isolation on day 6, but continue to follow strict protocols through day 10, including:

 If your symptoms have not improved by day 6, continue to isolate until:

 If you have any questions about the duration of your self-isolation, please contact firstname.lastname@example.org.

-Detailed information about what you should do if you are a residential student who tests positive for COVID is available at Quarantine and Isolation Guidance.
+Detailed information about what you should do if you are a residential student who tests positive for COVID is available at Self-Isolation Guidance.